Gloc-9

-Gloc-9 is notably one of the few artists in the Philippine music scene who has won an award in almost every album he released.
+Gloc-9 is notably one of the few artists in the Philippine music scene who has won an award for almost every album he released.

 Career

 In Death Threat

-In his song Talumpati, Gloc-9 states that he joined a drive-by show by Andrew E. After the show, a member of the Filipino hip hop group Death Threat came into him then gave a paper on which the contact number of the group's leader Beware (Ronald Salanga) was written.
+In his song "Talumpati", Gloc-9 states that he joined a drive-by show by Andrew E. After the show, a member of the Filipino hip hop group Death Threat came into him then gave a paper on which the contact number of the group's leader Beware (Ronald Salanga) was written.
 After a phone call with Beware, he joined the group in which he began to make a name for himself in the local underground hip hop scene.
-His stage name "Gloc-9" came into rising when Beware told him that he must have a rap name in order to become a rapper.
+His stage name "Gloc-9" came into rising when Beware told him that he must have a rap name to become a rapper.
 A number of options were suggested: MAGNUM45 and KALIBRE28 were rejected outright, but he decided that Glock 9, minus the "k", sounded catchy.

 Death Threat released several albums until one-day Beware had to leave the group and asked Gloc-9 to be the leader of the group together with Hi-Jakk (which Gloc-9 describes as a "rapper who does not know how to rap" in his song Talumpati).
 In 1997, Death Threat released their third album, "Kings of Da Undaground," but it only features Hi-Jakkk and Gloc-9.
 The album received 4× platinum certification despite having no mainstream promotion but the only word of mouth in the streets.